mozaik-association/mozaik/docs/6Event_module.md

 # Events

 The events module uses the Odoo standard and adds specific features for the organisations linked to Mozaik.
-It allows you to manage the events of your organisation.
+It allows you to manage the different events of your organisation.

 It will provide access to :